 One method that need not be updated is the “IsRealObject” method of FdoCache.
 All CmObjects are real, even if they have been deleted, or haven’t been properly set up with valid Hvos yet.
 Calls to the old IsRealObject method will have to be removed, since the code won’t compile with it remaining.

-Does this mean all calls to IsRealObject should be deleted?
-Or should some be changed to IsValidObject or something similar?
+Should some be changed to IsValidObject or something similar?

 Instance methods not found on some CmObject class

 Some public methods (not static methods) have not yet been included in the interface, or perhaps they were in the interfaces, but have simply not yet been ported yet.